deelykos/printf/README.md

 This _print() function produces output according to a format which is described below.

 This function writes its output to the stdout.
-Upon successful return, this function returns the number of characters printed.
+Upon a successful return, this function returns the number of characters printed.

 If an output error is encountered, a negative value is returned.